mkiernan/azfinsim/README.md

 # Build the application container and push to the azure container registry [~3 minutes]
 ./build.sh

-# Submit batch jobs to process the trades [seconds]
+# Submit batch jobs to process the trades [30 seconds]
 ./submit.sh

 # Tear down the infrastructure [~10 minutes]